ElusiveHacker/ADScanner/README.md

 Open a pull request.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2 License.
 See the LICENSE file for details.
 Disclaimer
 This script is for educational and authorized testing purposes only.
 Unauthorized use against systems you do not own or have permission to scan may violate laws and policies.
 The author is not responsible for misuse or damages caused by this script.